PlatyPew/picoctf-2018-writeup/General Skills/General Warmup 1/README.md

 >Submit your answer in our competition's flag format.
 For example, if you answer was 'hello', you would submit 'picoCTF{hello}' as the flag.

 ## Solution
+We can use Python to get the ASCII value of _0x41_.

 ```python
 >>> chr(0x41)
 'A'